jmheretik/kirby-vue-starterkit/vue-nuxt/README.md

 npm run generate
 ```

 > Only the SPA build and the statically generated site are supported for now.
-I'm not sure how should the SSR version look like since all of Kirby is written in PHP.

 ## Deploying